 Data Science Life Cycle

-Learn to formulate a problem, design the data based on the problem, visualize and analyze data, and conduct prediction/inference.
+Learn to formulate a problem, design data for the problem, visualize and analyze data, and conduct prediction/inference.

 CEUs: 3 (upon successful completion of the course)